 Are contested child custody proceedings expensive?

 Yes.
-Whether we call contested cases “custody cases” or “allocation of parental responsibilities” and “parenting time” contests in these cases are contested.
+Whether we call contested cases in Illinois “custody cases” or “allocation of parental responsibilities” and “parenting time” contests in these cases are contested.
 It is for this reason that there are a number of means of trying to resolve cases without having to have a trial.

 Is it less expensive if a the case is settled?

 Yes, but it depends on how high up the ladder to a trial the case goes before it is settled.
 The further up the ladder, the more the expense.

 Cases involving allocation of parental responsibility (custody), visitation (parenting time), removal (relocation) all are required to go through mediation before trial by rules of court.
 A mediator does not decide these issues.
 A mediator attempts to bring the parties to an agreement on the issues.

 Let’s say that we tried to mediate and it did not work.
 We had some limited agreements but that was it.
 What happens next?